Death Sentence (2007 film): Critical response

 Scott Tobias of The A.V.
 Club contends the film is "certainly never boring"; he felt that director James Wan was "too busy jamming the accelerator to realize that his movie's spinning out of control."
 Matt Zoller Seitz of The New York Times said, "Aside from a stunning three-minute tracking shot as the gang pursues Nick through a parking garage, and Mr. Bacon's hauntingly pale, dark-eyed visage, Mr. Wan's film is a tedious, pandering time-waster."
 Owen Gleiberman of Entertainment Weekly felt that "[t]he morality of revenge is barely at issue in a movie that pushes the plausibility of revenge right over a cliff."
 Conversely, Justin Chang of Variety called the film "well-made, often intensely gripping".
 Similarly, Bill Gibron of PopMatters felt the film was "a significant movie" and "a wonderfully tight little thriller".
 Darren Amner of Eye for Film also gave the film a positive review, praising Bacon's performance in particular: "[H]is portrayal is emotional, sympathetic and highly aggressive.
 As a father he is touching and as a stone-cold killing machine he is even more convincing."

 Author Brian Garfield, who wrote the novel the film is loosely based on, said of the film: "While I could have done with a bit less blood-and-thunder, I think it's a stunningly good movie.
 In the details of its story it's quite different from the novel, but it's a movie, not a novel.
 In its cinematic way it connects with its audience and it makes the same point the book makes, and those are the things that count."
 He also liked that, like his novels, but unlike the Death Wish film series, it does not advocate vigilantism.
 Garfield further explained in an interview: "I think that, except for its ludicrous violence toward the end, the Death Sentence movie does depict its character's decline and the stupidity of vengeful vigilantism," adding, "As a story it made the point I wanted it to make."

+Home media

+The film was released on DVD in the United States by 20th Century Fox Home Entertainment on January 8, 2008 it includes an Unrated version and the original theatrical version.
+The film was not released on Blu-ray in the United States as of 2025 but has been released on Blu Ray in some countries in Europe.